 Step 6: Add stock, white beans, and chicken to the pot and simmer

-Add the chicken stock, beans including the liquid in the cans, 1 teaspoon salt, and chicken thighs to the pot and stir.
+Add the chicken broth, beans including the liquid in the cans, 1 teaspoon salt, and chicken thighs to the pot and stir.

 Bring to a boil, then reduce to a simmer.
 Simmer for about 90 minutes, skimming the fat and stirring occasionally, until it has thickened and reduced by about ¼.